1

 What would a financial advisor intern do?

-A financial advisor intern assists with client meetings, conducts research on investment options, prepares financial plans, and supports advisors with administrative tasks.
-They often gain experience using financial planning software and develop skills in financial analysis and communication.
-The internship provides exposure to the financial advisory environment and industry practices.
+A financial advisor intern assists with client meetings, prepares financial plans, conducts research on investment options, and supports advisors with administrative tasks.
+They often gain experience using financial planning software and develop knowledge of investment strategies and compliance procedures.

 What is the difference between Financial Advisor Intern vs Financial Planner?